arnholm/xcsg/README.md

 ## The xcsg application

 The xcsg application takes an input .xcsg file, compiles its data into a solid model, and exports it to common surface mesh file formats, including STL.
+The application uses the [Carve library](https://github.com/arnholm/abmesh-carve) for boolean operations.

     $ xcsg --help
     xcsg version v1.0-00